GuanceCloud/datakit/internal/export/doc/en/inputs/proxy.md

 ## Network Topology {#network-topo}

-If all local Datakit Proxied there HTTP(s) requests to some proxy input:
+If all local DataKit Proxied there HTTP(s) requests to some proxy input:

 ```toml
 # /usr/local/datakit/conf.d/datakit.conf